 Android applications for mobile devices are interconnected more than ever before.
 Many of them use built-in advertising platforms, analytics and other user tracking technologies.
 In order to increase user’s control of such apps and limit their capability to contact outside world and “phoning home” activities, one should install a firewall app.
 Here’s how.

-How To Limit Android Apps Network Access Capability and Regain Your Privacy?
+How To Limit Android Apps Network Access and Preserve Privacy?

 Some apps seriously abuse their advantage over the innocent and unsuspecting end user – you!
 We wrote about this on numerous occasions, most famous was the incident of an app that caused fake CPU overheating warning messages in order to lure users to click on an advertisement.
 True story.

 Popular messaging apps like Facebook, Instagram, WhatsApp, Viber and alike, literally know your rough location: are you at home, in the move, at school, work… They send tracking requests and other analytics data every few minutes to Amazon AWS, Google Cloud or other 3rd party Computing platforms, you name it.
 They know more than you think or you are willing to share with them.
-The most painful part of all?
-Users are completely unaware of how much they are tracked (and abused) in this way.
+The most shocking part?
+Users are completely unaware how much they are tracked (and abused) in this way!

-Google could limit the tracking activity of any app, at least as an option, if they wanted.
-For example, only while the app is actually being used — e.g. as a front screen activity, it would be allowed to send tracking, analytics and other data to its servers.
+Google could limit the tracking activity of any app — at least as an option — if they wanted to.
+What we mean by this?
+For example, app would be allowed to send tracking, analytics and other data to its servers only while the app is actually being used — e.g. as a front screen activity.
 Granted, messaging / communication apps would be allowed to receive push notifications, in order to provide near real-time communication.
-But, other apps like shopping portals (Amazon, eBay, AliExpress, BangGood…) games, non-critical “offline” tools and so on should be restrained from abuse at all times unless in focus.
+But, other apps like shopping portals (Amazon, eBay, AliExpress, BangGood etc.) games, non-critical “offline” tools and so on should be restrained from continuous tracking abuse at all times unless they’re in focus.

 With a firewall app you can simulate “no internet connection” mode for specific applications, while all other apps and services have normal access to the internet.
 This is useful particularly for security reasons, for example, if you are in doubt that a specific app – such as a File Manager app, that may store sensitive information about your FTP server or NAS drive password, may “leak” the data to an unauthorized 3rd party.